lenarddome/plyazure/index.md

 ## Running Your Script

-There are multiple ways to run your code.
-You can use screen and other solutions, but a bash script is the best, because you can actually shut down the instance when finished - even when the simulations are halted due to an error.
+There are multiple ways to run your code - e.g. use screen, but a bash script is the best.
+It allows you to simply shut down the instance when finished - even when the simulations are halted due to an error.
 You don't want to keep paying for an idle instance.

-The bash script will be a file ending in `.sh` and beginning with `#!/bin/sh` on the first line.
+The bash script will be a file ending in `.sh` and beginning with `#!/bin/sh`.
 See the example below:

 ```bash
 #!/bin/sh